diegojromerolopez/congolway/README.md

         Number of generations of the cellular automaton (default 100) -outputFilePath string
-        File path where the output gif will be saved (default "out.gif")
+        File path where the output gif will be saved (default "out.gif") -procs int
+        Number of GO processes used to compute generations.
+By default is -1 (use as many as hardware CPUs), enter a positive integer to set a custom number of proceses (default -1)
 ```

 ### Random grid generator